Kayden Jackson: Derby County

 Jackson (right) with Derby County in 2025.

 On 2 July 2024, Jackson signed with Championship club Derby County, on a two-year contract.
 On 9 August, he made his debut for the club in a 2–4 loss against Blackburn Rovers in the league.
 Four days later, Jackson scored his first goal for the club, netting the winner in a 2–1 EFL Cup win at home to Chesterfield.
 On 17 August 2024, Jackson scored his first league goal for Derby in a 1–0 victory over Middlesbrough.
 Jackson played in all 49 of Derby's fixtures during the 2024–25 season, scoring 4 goals as the club finished in 19th place in the Championship.

+Jackson failed to score for Derby during the 2025–26 season after playing 21 times, with only three of these appearances being starts as he fell down the pecking order as the season progressed.
+During his time at Derby County, Jackson played 70 times, scoring four goals.

+Bradford City

+In January 2026, Jackson returned to his hometown club Bradford City, signing a two-and-a-half year contract.
+He made his debut on 31 January in a 1-0 win against Doncaster Rovers, having a goal disallowed for a handball.
+Jackson scored his first goal for the club two weeks later in a 2-0 victory against Peterborough United.
+He suffered a knee injury in his 6th game for the club, in February 2026, and was ruled out for a month.
+After returning to the first team he said he was keen to ensure the club reached the play-offs.

+He spoke positively about the club's preparations ahead of the 2026–27 season, his first pre-season with the club.
+During the pre-season he was used occasionally at right wing back.
+He also played as a wing back during the season.

 International career

 Jackson was selected and called up to the England C team in March 2016, to play against Ukraine U23s.
 Jackson scored the second goal on his international debut in Kyiv later that month, as England C ran out 2–0 winners.